Why Cameron Diaz Left Hollywood: Inside Her Off-the-Radar Life

 Though Diaz was also someone who said she didn't necessarily see marriage in her future, while also taking a "never say never" approach, her break from acting coincided with her meeting her husband, Good Charlotte guitarist Benji Madden.

-Diaz and Madden started dating in 2014 and shocked the world (and their guests, who thought they were just going to a party) by getting married on Jan.
+Diaz and Madden started dating in 2014 and shocked the world (including many of their friends) by getting married on Jan.
 5, 2015—a Monday—at Diaz's (or by then, their) Beverly Hills home.
 The groom's twin brother, Joel Madden, and wife Nicole Richie(who had invited Benji to a dinner party they were throwing with Diaz, setting the whole thing in motion) were among the guests, as were Lionel Richie, Drew Barrymore, Gwyneth Paltrow, Leslie Mann (who had just made The Other Woman with Diaz) and Judd Apatow.

 When Diaz resurfaced a year later to start promoting The Longevity Book, she admitted to Andy Cohenthat falling in love and tying the knot so quickly had taken her by surprise as well.